 Who doesn’t want a bit of good fortune!?
-Maybe some will be delivered to you via this delicious Black-Eyed Pea Spinach and Mushroom Gratin.
+Maybe some will be delivered to you via this delicious Black-Eyed Pea Gratin with spinach and mushrooms, a New Year’s Hoppin’ John dish.
 It might be a big stretch for me to call this a form of a New Year’s Hoppin’ John dish, but I’m going to anyway.

 And rather than serve a side of greens, I added spinach inside the dish, because why not have all of the money in the same bite!?
 And I didn’t hide dimes anywhere because my two young boys will be having this for dinner, and well, that would likely not end well.